hosekhenrietta/Paint-for-Kids/README.md

 # Paint-for-Kids

 Tasks:
-It also works with touch and mouse use.
+It also works with touch and mouse use.  <br>
 You can draw a line or even just a dot on a canvas.
 The size of the canvas depends on the size of the window.
 You can choose from different colors.